 Insufficient Initial Margin Reminder

-When the initial margin is less than the minimum requirement, a notification (shown below) will indicate the minimum initial margin required to activate the grid strategy.
+When the initial margin is less than the minimum requirement, a notification will indicate the minimum initial margin required to activate the grid strategy.

 Please ensure that your available balance and maintenance margin is higher than the initial margin to avoid liquidation.

-Finally, click Create to place the grid order.
+4. Click [Create] to place your grid order.